Food irradiation: Packaging

 For some forms of treatment, packaging is used to ensure the food stuffs never come in contact with radioactive substances and prevent re-contamination of the final product.
-Food processors and manufacturers today struggle with using affordable, efficient packaging materials for irradiation based processing.
+Food processors and manufacturers today struggle with using affordable, efficient packaging materials for irradiation-based processing.
 The implementation of irradiation on prepackaged foods has been found to impact foods by inducing specific chemical alterations to the food packaging material that migrates into the food.
 Cross-linking in various plastics can lead to physical and chemical modifications that can increase the overall molecular weight.
-On the other hand, chain scission is fragmentation of polymer chains that leads to a molecular weight reduction.
+On the other hand, chain scission is fragmentation of polymer chains that leads to a molecular mass reduction.

 Treatment

 To treat the food, it is exposed to a radioactive source for a set period of time to achieve a desired dose.
 Radiation may be emitted by a radioactive substance, or by X-ray and electron beam accelerators.
-Special precautions are taken to ensure the food stuffs never come in contact with the radioactive substances and that the personnel and the environment are protected from exposure radiation.
+Special precautions are taken to ensure the food stuffs never come in contact with the radioactive substances and that the personnel and the environment are protected from radiation exposure.

-Irradiation treatments are typically classified by dose (high, medium, and low), but are sometimes classified by the effects of the treatment (radappertization, radicidation and radurization).
-Food irradiation is sometimes referred to as "cold pasteurization" or "electronic pasteurization" because ionizing the food does not heat the food to high temperatures during the process, and the effect is similar to heat pasteurization.
-The term "cold pasteurization" is controversial because the term may be used to disguise the fact the food has been irradiated and pasteurization and irradiation are fundamentally different processes.
+Irradiation treatments are typically classified by dose (high, medium, and low), but are sometimes classified by the effects of the treatment (radappertisation, radicidation and radurisation).
+Food irradiation is sometimes referred to as "cold pasteurisation" or "electronic pasteurisation" because ionising the food does not heat it to high temperatures during the process, and the effect is similar to pasteurisation.
+The term "cold pasteurisation" is controversial because the term may be used to disguise the fact the food has been irradiated and pasteurisation and irradiation are fundamentally different processes.